shahramyalameha/burai/docs/source/usage/project/atoms_viewer.rst

 Add Atom
 --------
 We introduce the operation of put the atom.
-The first step is clicking the area which you want to put the atom, then menu window appears.
-You select “Put an atom”
+The first step is clicking the area which users want to put the atom, then menu window appears.
+Users select “Put an atom”

 .. image:: ../../../img/projects/imgCreateJob_PutAtom00.png
    :scale: 30 %
    :align: center

-The periodic table appears, and you select element which you want to add in the area.
+The periodic table appears, and users select element which users want to add in the area.

 .. image:: ../../../img/projects/imgCreateJob_PutAtom01.png
    :scale: 30 %
    :align: center

-After you select the element, you can put the atom.
+After users select the element, users can put the atom.

 .. image:: ../../../img/projects/imgCreateJob_PutAtom02.png
    :scale: 30 %